 Seneca sat down on the floor.
 She had little hope that Pallas would say much if anything at all.
 But Connie was magic.
-She just stretched out her hand and Pallas went to her, sat on her lap talkcrying at first, then just crying while Connie said "Drink a little of this," and "Pretty earrings," and "Poor little one, poor, poor little one.
+She just stretched out her hand and Pallas went to her, sat on her lap talk-crying at first, then just crying while Connie said "Drink a little of this," and "What pretty earrings," and "Poor little one, poor, poor little one.
 They hurt my poor little one."
-It was wine soaked and took an hour; it was backwards and punctured and incomplete, but it came out, little one's story of who hurt her.
+It was wine soaked and took an hour; it was backwards and punctured and incomplete, but it came out, little one's story of who had hurt her.
 She lost her shoes, she said, so at first nobody would stop for her.
 Then, she said, the Indian woman in a fedora.
-Or rather a truckful of Indians stopped for her as she walked barefoot in shorts by the side of the road.
+Or rather a truckful of Indians stopped for her as she limped barefoot in shorts by the side of the road.
 A man drove.
 Next to him the woman with a child on her lap.
 Pallas couldn't tell if it was a boy child or a girl.
 Six young men sat in the back.
 It was the woman who made it possible to accept the offer of a lift.
-Her sleet gray eyes were expressionless but her presence among the men civilized them-as did the child in her lap.
+Under the brim of her hat the sleet gray eyes were expressionless but her presence among the men civilized them-as did the child in her lap.
 "Where you headed?" she asked.

 That was when Pallas discovered that her vocal chords didn't work.
 That for sound-making power she couldn't rival the solitary windmill creaking in the field behind her.
-So she pointed in the direction the truck was headed.
+So she pointed in the direction the truck was going.
 "Get in back then," said the woman.

-Pallas climbed among the males--her age mostly--and sat as far away from them as she could praying that the woman was their mother or sister.
-The Indian boys stared but said nothing at all.
-Arms on knees, opened paper bags and they looked at her without smiling.
-After a while, they began to eat thick balony sandwiches.
-They offered her a sandwich and one of the onions they ate like apples.
-Pallas accepted-to keep them civilized, but ate all of it like a dog, gulping, surprised at her hunger.
-The truck rock put her to sleep for a few minutes off and on, each time she suddenly woke from a dream of black water seeping into her mouth, her nose.
-They passed places with scattered houses, and a gas station, but did not stop until they reached a sizable town.
+Pallas climbed among the males--her age mostly--and sat as far away from them as she could, praying that the woman was their mother sister aunt--or any restraining influence.
+The Indian boys stared at her but said nothing at all.
+Arms on knees, they looked without a smile at her pink shorts, day-glo tee shirt.
+After a while, they opened paper bags and began to eat.
+They offered her a thick baloney sandwich and one of the onions they ate like apples.
+Afraid a refusal would insult them Pallas accepted but found her self eating all of it like a dog, gulping, surprised by her hunger.
+The truck's sway and rock put her to sleep for a few minutes off and on; each time it happened she woke fighting out of a dream of black water seeping into her mouth, her nose.
+They passed places with scattered houses, Agways, a gas station, but did not stop until they reached a sizable town.
 By then in was late afternoon.
 The truck moved down an empty street slowing in front of a Baptist church that had "Primitive" in its sign.
-"You stay here," the woman said.
+"You wait there," the woman said.
 "Somebody'll come and take care of you."
 The boys helped her climb down and the truck drove off.